UNDERSTANDING CLEAN ENERGY

 California’s energy grid is powered by many different sources of energy including renewables such as solar, wind and geothermal, carbon-free sources such as large-hydro and fossil fuel sources such as natural gas.
 Currently on a typical day California’s energy grid is fueled by 50% natural gas, 25% renewables, 10% large hydro, 10% imports and 5% nuclear.
 Once energy sources enter the grid, the electrons are mixed together and delivered to locations close to the source; in other words, to locations with the least resistance.

 Who manages the grid?
-Customers have become more familiar with the California Independent Systems Operator (CAISO) following their Flex Alerts and calls for temporary rolling power outages during record-breaking heatwaves in 2020.
-CAISO is California’s grid operator, responsible for dispatching energy procured by utilities and CCAs like ours onto the grid in real time, balancing supply with demand and ensuring the power stays on for the state of California.
+Customers have become more familiar with the California Independent Systems Operator (CAISO) following their Flex Alerts and calls for temporary rolling power outages during record-breaking heatwaves and heatstorms in 2020.
+CAISO is California’s grid operator, responsible for dispatching energy procured by utilities and CCAs like ours onto the grid in real time, balancing supply with demand and ensuring the power stays on for California.